 The South Korean manufacturer entered India in 1996.
 Hyundai was all set to create shifts in the Indian automotive sector.
 The state of Tamil Nadu saw Hyundai India’s first plant.
 Meanwhile, the other manufacturers producing vehicles in India were Maruti Udyog Limited (now Maruti Suzuki), Hindustan Motors, Premier Automobiles Limited, TELCO (now Tata Motors), and Mahindra & Mahindra.

 Hyundai started its endeavour in India with the iconic Santro.
-Launched on September 23, 1998, Santro quickly became India’s favorite hatchback of the time.
+Launched on September 23, 1998, Santro quickly became India’s favourite hatchback of the time.
 This led Hyundai to become the second-largest automotive manufacturer in the country.

 Iconic Hyundai cars

-First launched in 2007, The i10 is one of the best-selling hatchbacks in the Indian market.
+The first-generation Hyundai i10 was launched in 2007, The i10 is one of the best-selling hatchbacks in the Indian market.
 The i10 is now available as Hyundai Grand i10, Grand i10 NIOS, and a sedan derivative called Hyundai Aura.

 The Hyundai Tucson was first launched in 2004.
 Pronounced as Tu-son in Korean.
 The mid-size SUV is a premium model to Santa Fe and above Creta in the Indian market. as a matter of fact, in several European countries, Tucson is called the Hyundai ix35.
 Tucson has not been a successful model in the segment unlike other cars from Hyundai.
 Although Hyundai is planning to launch an updated edition of Tucson next year.